xBacked-DAO/gitbook-docs/product/connecting-wallets.md

 ### Chrome / Brave

-Chrome or Chrome based browsers like Brave, y will receive a small prompt in the top right hand corner of your browser.
+Chrome or Chrome based browsers like Brave, you will receive a small prompt in the top right hand corner of your browser.
 Click on this, and allow pop ups for xBacked.

 ![](<../.gitbook/assets/image (1).png>)